vimlet/eon/docs/release/tutorial/entries/[4]Components/Togglemenu.md

 ## Examples

 ### Fit to the content
-The height of vc-togglemenu can be adjusted to its content setting the atttribute `ocuppy="fit"`.
+The height of vc-togglemenu can be adjusted to its content setting the attribute `ocuppy="fit"`.
 Another option of this component is when it is deployed does it overlapping the elements that it has below setting the attribute `deploy="overlap"`.

 ``` [html]
 <vc-togglemenu heading="Togglemenu" ocuppy="fit" deploy="overlap"></vc-togglemenu>